Sustainable and package-free

 Small but mighty, each 2.5 by 1.25-inch bar is equivalent to approximately one 24 oz plastic bottle of shampoo.
 Impressive!

 Its key ingredients are, of course, coconut and argan oils.
-Formulated with both regular coconut oil and virgin coconut oil (an unrefined form that’s extracted from coconut milk using a cold process that maintains the integrity of its nutrients), it helps the hair retain moisture while keeping it soft and shiny.
-It also has antiviral, antimicrobial, and anti-fungal properties that are beneficial to the scalp.
-Argan oil restores smoothness, strength, and shine to dry and damaged hair, making even the unruliest of hair more manageable.
+Formulated with both regular coconut oil and virgin coconut oil (an unrefined form that’s extracted from coconut milk using a cold process meant to maintain the integrity of its nutrients), it helps the hair retain moisture while keeping it soft and shiny.
+The bar also has antiviral, antimicrobial, and anti-fungal properties that are beneficial to the scalp, according to the brand.
+Argan oil is meant to help restore smoothness, strength, and shine to dry and damaged hair, making even the unruliest of hair more manageable.

-The bar also boasts antioxidant-rich olive oil, which keeps hair shiny and soft, fights hair loss, improves blood circulation, and controls dandruff, fungi, and bacteria.
-It also contains anti-inflammatory, growth-boosting castor oil as well as vitamin E, which moisturizes and protects against UV and environmental damage.
+The bar also boasts antioxidant-rich olive oil, which is meant to fight hair loss and improve blood circulation.
+It also contains castor oil as well as vitamin E, which moisturizes and helps protects against UV and environmental damage.

 Considering its small and filler-free ingredient list, I think it’s safe to say that every ingredient in this bar is present in effective concentrations.
 It’s also clean by Byrdie’s standards and is 100 percent biodegradable.